zktx-io/walrus/docs/book/usage/client-cli.md

 existing shared blob with the `walrus fund-shared-blob` command.
 Additionally, you can immediately share a newly created blob by adding the `--share` option to the `walrus store` command.

-You can use the `walrus extend` command to extend the lifetime of a shared blob object.
-Shared blobs can only contain permanent blobs and cannot be deleted before their expiry.
+Shared blobs can only contain permanent blobs and as such cannot be deleted before their expiry.

+See [this section](#extending-the-lifetime-of-a-blob) for more on blob extension.

 ## Blob object and blob ID utilities